-The COVID-19 pandemic may continue to adversely impact our business, including our sales of ZULRESSO and our initiation and conduct of nonclinical studies and clinical trials.
+The COVID-19 pandemic may continue to adversely impact our business, including our sales of ZULRESSO and our initiation, conduct and completion of non-clinical studies and clinical trials.

-The recent rapid spread of COVID-19 in the U.S. has resulted in a significant reduction in patient demand for ZULRESSO.
-Sites of care that had previously been available to administer ZULRESSO started to pause treatment of new patients with ZULRESSO during March 2020, and in increasing numbers since then.
-As a result of the pandemic, only approximately 15% of sites that were active treating sites at the end of the first quarter of 2020 remained active treating sites in April 2020.
-Concerns about exposure to the virus have also caused a significant reduction in the number of women with PPD seeking treatment with ZULRESSO and in physicians willing to prescribe it, as evidenced by a 75% decline in monthly new patient start form volume in April 2020 compared to the average monthly volume for the first quarter of 2020.
-As a result, we expect de minimis revenues from sales of ZULRESSO in the second quarter of 2020.
-We anticipate that the COVID-19 pandemic will continue to have an adverse impact on our results of operations from sales of ZULRESSO and our financial position and cash flows even after pandemic-related restrictions are eased as sites adjust to new procedures and address ongoing concerns as the situation evolves.
-The scope and timing of the expected impact will depend on, among other factors, the duration and severity of precautionary measures taken to curb the spread of COVID-19, the length and frequency of surges or waves of COVID-19 cases and the timing of any return to normal business operations across the U.S.
+The spread of COVID-19 in the U.S. has resulted in a significant number of sites of care pausing treatment of new patients with ZULRESSO.
+We believe concerns about exposure to the virus have also caused a significant reduction in the number of women with PPD seeking treatment with ZULRESSO and in physicians willing to prescribe it.
+Given the ongoing surges in the number of cases of COVID-19 in the U.S. and continuing concerns about the pandemic across the country, we expect the significant adverse impact of the pandemic on ZULRESSO revenues to continue.
+We anticipate that the COVID-19 pandemic will also continue to have an adverse impact on our results of operations from sales of ZULRESSO as pandemic-related restrictions are expected to continue to be in effect for the foreseeable future.
+The scope and timing of the expected negative impact will depend on, among other factors, the duration and severity of precautionary measures taken to curb the spread of COVID-19, the length and frequency of surges or waves of COVID-19 cases and the timing and success of any return to normal business operations across the U.S. Given the rapid development and continued fluidity of the COVID-19 pandemic, we cannot predict its course or for how long and to what extent it will have an adverse impact on ZULRESSO sales.

-As a result of the COVID-19 pandemic, we may also experience delays or other disruptions that could negatively impact our ongoing and planned development activities, including the timing of initiation and completion of nonclinical studies and clinical trials or the integrity, completeness or usefulness of the data we collect in those studies or trials.
+As a result of the COVID-19 pandemic, we may also experience delays or other disruptions that could negatively impact our ongoing and planned development activities, including the timing of initiation and completion of non-clinical studies and clinical trials or the integrity, completeness or usefulness of the data we collect in those studies or trials.
 These delays and disruptions may include: